-On the clutch slave cylinder, remove bleeder screw 5 and mount bleeding syringe 4.
+On the clutch slave cylinder, remove bleeder screw (5) and mount bleeding syringe (4).

-- Now inject the liquid into the system until it emerges from the drill hole 6 of the master cylinder without bubbles. - Now and then, extract fluid from the master cylinder reservoir to prevent overflow. - Remove the bleeding syringe.
+- Now inject the liquid into the system until it emerges from the drill hole (a) of the master cylinder without bubbles. - Now and then, extract fluid from the master cylinder reservoir to prevent overflow. - Remove the bleeding syringe.
 Mount and tighten screws bleeder screw. - Correct the fluid level of the hydraulic clutch.
+Guideline